andalibmalit/humane-tech-framework/humane-linter/README.md

 > 📖 **New to this tool?** See our [Getting Started Guide](GETTING_STARTED.md) for step-by-step instructions with screenshots!

-A CLI tool to scan codebases for dark patterns and other anti-patterns that undermine humane technology.
+A CLI tool to scan codebases for deceptive patterns and other anti-patterns that undermine humane technology.
 This tool helps developers identify and remove manipulative or harmful UX practices from their products.

 ## Features
-- Scans JavaScript, HTML, and other text files for 50+ dark patterns
+- Scans JavaScript, HTML, and other text files for 50+ deceptive patterns
 - Reports file, line, and pattern detected
 - Easy to extend with new rules
 - Includes a web viewer for non-technical users